AlexandreSato/openpilot-mine/README.md

 ```
 echo 'export FINGERPRINT="TOYOTA COROLLA TSS2 2019"' >> launch_env.sh
 ```
-The first engine start is expected to show a cruise fault error, just ignore it and wait 30 seconds with the engine off and only then start again.
-This error should happen only in the first match and then no longer repeat itself.

 If your TSS2 corolla is hybrid equal to mine you can proceed a format factory (turning off your c2 and turning on by holding down the volume increase button) and then instead of putting ```https://openpilot.comma.ai``` in the custom fork installation url use ``` installer.comma.ai/alexandresato/master```

 Now if you already know how to perform a ssh (if you do not know how to learn at: https://github.com/commaai/openpilot/wiki/SSH) run this command: